orris27/computer_science_notes/english/readme.md

 6. discern: ground + god => Saitama stared at the groud.
 Suddenly, some black clouds emerge from the ground and sealed him into his body.
 As a result, Saitama became the God.

+7. metacognition(元认知)

+8. innocence: chair + nose + Kusuo => I place my nose on the chair and allow Kusuo to enter my nose so that he can enable to fly with his super power

+9. amnesia: button + sand + hand(手) => I pressed the button and put my right hand through the button and strecth out in the sand xx in a park.
+I returned the memories to the large brain in the air.

+10. subject(实验对象)

+11. empathy: ant + crawl on the floor(爬行) => The ant is crawling on the floor quickly but when it came across Gabriel, it understood the feelings of Gabriel and stops its behaviours.

+12. egocentric(自我为中心的)

+13. moral dilemma(道德窘境)

+14. intellect: intel + actor(芳文社著名女演员 => Rize) => Rize is programming in her laptop.
+She reads a book and strikes the book with chalk.(粉笔 => 分子)

+15. foundationalism: foundation + alism => 基础主义

+16. controversy: control(Zetsu) + mosquito => Zetsu was bitten by mosquito

+17. conformity: look at the wind + kick => He looked at the wind, kicked the ground and jumped into the wind with others.

 ### 1-28. extra
 (v)deviate: deviation(偏差) => 偏离